BLOG >> iPhone Panic Logs

 What Is a Panic Log?

-- Use the BIM Panic Analyzer to upload the log for instant insights and fault pinpointing.
+SMC hardware watchdogorthermalmonitord. - Automate Analysis: Use the BIM Panic Analyzer to parse the raw text instantly and get a human-readable fault report.